data-doge/pidgeon-courier/notes.md

 ## todo

 - camera on pidgeon
+- long horizontal world
 - start screen and end screen
-- long horizontal world
-- gravity exists
 - you can get hurt by flying into things
   - what is hurt: blink screen